 The premier APTOS webinar was conducted on June 12, 2020 (Friday) from 8:00 – 9:00 p.m.
 (GMT+8) and has been made a recurrent event on the second Friday of every month.
 We are honored to have Dr Alarcos Cieza from the Headquarters of the World Health Organization (WHO) kick off the APTOS webinar series on June 12.
 Dr Cieza is the Unit Head of Sensory Functions, Disability and Rehabilitation of the Department for Noncommunicable Diseases, overseeing WHO’s work on vision, hearing, rehabilitation and disability.
 This includes the implementation of the Universal eye health: a global action plan 2014–2019, the World Health Assembly Resolution 70.13, Prevention of deafness and hearing loss, and the Disability Action Plan 2014-2021.

-While our first webinar series highlighted the challenges faced by clinicians and the role of telemedcine in the time of COVID-19, we will begin a new series focusing on how artificial intelligence transforms clinical practice in our fourth webinar on September 18, 2020.
-We are privileged to have Emma BEEDE, Fred HERSCH and Richa TIWARI speak about their paper “A Human-Centered Evaluation of Deep Learning for Diabetic Retinopathy.”
+While our first webinar series highlighted the challenges faced by clinicians and the role of telemedcine in the time of COVID-19, our second series focuses on how artificial intelligence transforms clinical practice.
+We are privileged to have Drs Mingguang HE and Ryo KAWASAKI share with us their experience in commercializing and adopting AI in tele-ophthalmology.
 Click here for details of the program.

 APTOS members can always review the recorded webinars and presentations made during our annual symposium in our members only portal.
 Click here to learn more about APTOS membership.